saywhy2me/Saywhy2me/README.md

 ## Hello!
 I Am Brandon 🍪
-For consistency sake I have all of my handles as Saywhy2me 👀
+## For the Sake of consistency all my handles are Saywhy2me 👀

 💾 Computer Engineer @ Sacramento State University<br/>
 ⌨️ Want to pursue hardware manufacturing and MicroElectronics <br/>